fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Chief Operating Officer

-  Sarah is our fundraising and operations guru.
+  [Sarah][sg1] is our fundraising and operations guru.
 Before joining the team, she spent 15 plus years running a nationwide canvass operation that raised millions of dollars and built winning people’s organizations.

 ---